 - No access to the victim device.
-We consider the adversary can physically obtain the OR code displayed on the victim device from a certain distance.
+We consider the adversary can physically obtain the QR code displayed on the victim device from a certain distance.
 For example, she may capture the QR code using a smartphone or a dedicated camera present at the payment scene. - Malware attack.
-We assume that the adversary can infect victim's phone with a malicious app, which does not have system privileges but can screenshot or take camera permissions to obtain QR code.
-For instance, the reflection of QR code on the glass of POS scanner may be sniffed by the malicious app using front camera [2]. - No limitation to software and hardware.
+We assume that the adversary could install a malicious app to screenshot or take camera permissions to obtain the QR code.
+For instance, the reflection of QR code on the glass of POS scanner may be sniffed by the malicious app using front camera [3]. - No limitation to software and hardware.
 The adversary may utilize state-of-the-art image photographing, recording and synthesis software techniques.
-She can also utilize any devices such as high-quality digital cameras and highspeed networks for a replay attack.
+She can also utilize any devices such as high-quality digital cameras and high-speed networks for a replay attack. - No cooperation with payment apps or the cashier.
+We assume that the adversary cannot cooperate with payment apps to decrypt the key information encoded in the QR code.
+We also assume that the adversary cannot cooperate with the cashier as he cannot obtain the camera configuration.